Washington DC Monuments at night

 The National Mall stretches from the United States Capitol to the east, to the Lincoln Memorial to the west.
 From the Smithsonian Station, it is about half of a mile to the Washington Memorial (to the west of the station).

-Word War II Memorial
+2. Word War II Memorial at Night

 Word War II Memorial at night

 From there, your next step will be likely the World War II Memorial, about a third of a mile to the west of the Washington Memorial.
-I really enjoy the World War II Memorial and spent quite some time there before moving on.
+I really enjoyed the World War II Memorial and spent quite some time there before moving on.

 The World War II Memorial is made up of two semicircles, with two arches commemorating the two theaters of the war: the Pacific and the Atlantic.
 Pillars line the semicircles, each with a name of one of the fifty states.

-Lincoln Memorial
+3. Lincoln Memorial at Night

 Lincoln Memorial at Night